project-chip/connectedhomeip/scripts/idl/README.md

 expected to be small and focusing on a specific functionality.
 Keep in mind that the test outputs are expected to be human-reviwed when codegen logic changes.

-These generator tests rare run by `test_generators.py`.
+These generator tests are run by `test_generators.py`.